Emilyyy-G/Youth_Code_Hackathon/README.md

 ## ✨ Core Key Features
 1. **Polarized Extreme AI Debater Agents**
-Two independent AI instances with completely opposite worldview, personality, stance and rhetoric styles (e.g., Radical Skeptic VS Blind Optimist, Pragmatic Realist VS Idealistic Utopian).
+Two independent AI instances with completely opposite worldview, personality, stance and rhetoric styles.
 Each agent sticks firmly to its preset stance without neutral compromise throughout the debate.

 2. **Real-Time Audience Feedback Dynamic Prompt Loop** Spectators can like/dislike each argument instantly.
 User feedback data is injected into the agent’s system prompt in real time, dynamically adjusting the AI’s aggression level, tone sharpness, argument structure and logical angle without restarting the conversation.